rohan843/cybersecurity-notes/README.md

 **Security controls**: They are safeguards designed to reduce specific security risks.
 For e.g., a guideline requiring all employees to complete a privacy training to reduce the risk of data breaches.

 ## Secure Design

+**CIA Triad**: It is a foundational model that helps inform how organizations consider risk when setting up systems and security policies.